 Changing gender on a driver’s license

 The process to update your gender on your official documents varies from state to state.
-The National Center for Transgender Equality (NCET) has some great resources.
-First, check out this breakdown of states’ driver’s license gender change policies.
-The NTEC ranks each state with a letter grade based on how easy the process is.
-Nearly half of all states get an “A” letter grade — many based off legislation just passed in the last few years.
+The National Center for Transgender Equality (NCTE) has some great resources.
+First, you could check out the breakdown of states’ driver’s license gender change policies.
+The NCTE ranks each state with a letter grade based on how easy the process is.
+Nearly half of all states get an “A” letter grade — many based on legislation just passed in the last few years.

 States that provide a nonbinary option for a driver’s license

 As a more nuanced understanding of gender identity is being established, more states are allowing a third option on official documents.
 This way, your license and other identifying documentation might be better tailored to your gender — male, female or nonbinary.

 These states now offer a third option — an “X” in addition to “M” and “F” — and do not require any kind of certification to update your gender:

 - Colorado (not including minors)